darkoperator/PenumbraShadowMaestro/README.md

   - **Delay range** = `#SMRANDMIN` .. `#SMRANDMAX`
   - **Track range** = `#SMRANDTRACKS` (or full 1-255 if not set)
 - SparkFun MP3 Trigger has **no banks**; DFPlayer & DY-SV5W do but the new “flat” random mode plays by number for all.

+## Backup & Restore

+- Export your current configuration as restorable commands with `#SMDUMP`.
+- Save the output.
+After a factory reset (`#SMZERO`) or board swap, paste the dumped lines into the console to restore all settings and trigger bindings.

 ---